metalelf0/Youtube-Finder/README.md

 * Copy your search terms into the top textarea
 * click search
-* look at the results in the bottom textarea
+* look at the results in the bottom table
+* eventually use the `prepare raw` button to have an easy-to-copy version of the links.

 ## Other tools

-* considering AJAX is by definition asynchronous, I added two buttons to sort links in the bottom textarea and to remove the counter
-* I also added a button to automatically prepend a text to all the search terms in the top text area
+* I added a button to automatically prepend a text to all the search terms in the top text area

 ## Compatibility